 When it comes to Christmas shopping, the choice paralysis is real.
 With so many options and so little time, shoppers can be left feeling unsure about their festive purchases and drained of Christmas spirit.

 That’s where product recommendations come in.
-By including personalized recommendations and gift guides in your Christmas email marketing, you’ll save your shoppers time and help them pick out the perfect gifts to put under the tree.
+By including personalized recommendations in your Christmas email marketing, you’ll save your shoppers time and help them pick out the perfect gifts to put under the tree.

 Not all shoppers have the same spending power, and shoppers might be less inclined to click through to your website if they see products outside of their price range.
 By adding clear price ranges to their holiday email campaign, Karen Millen gives their shoppers options that suit their budget.